Explainer and Timeline - The Lawsuit Behind Rocket's Fight

 Our Mission

-The intent is to bring needed transparency for positive systemic change in Housing Justice by making this case a working example of a “Housing Justice Audit,” while staying objective and leaving anything that properly belongs in the courtroom in the courtroom.
 We want to help tenants adopt the "Empowered Relationship Building While Asserting Rights" Model and landlords to adopt the "Conscious Stewardship of the Shelters Life Stories Play Out In" Model.
-This moves tenants away from victimhood and landlords away from the exploitative extraction model that so damaging to tenants and - in the long run - to their profits as well.
+This moves tenants away from victimhood and landlords away from the exploitative extraction model that is so damaging to tenants and - in the long run - undermines their profits as well.

 Timeline Overview